Libraries with Kids in Fukuoka: A Family Guide to the City’s Best Reading Spots (2026)

 a tall building with balconies and balconies on it (Photo by Dorothy Kuromi on Unsplash)

-Renting an apartment in Fukuoka as a foreign family is doable, but the system is unfamiliar and several costs upfront catch newcomers off guard.
-This guide explains the process from agent search through move-in, the upfront fees you’ll pay (and which are negotiable), the guarantor system, and which neighborhoods are foreigner-friendly for families.
-Plan 6–8 … Read more
+Renting an apartment in Fukuoka as a foreign family is absolutely doable, but the system is unfamiliar and several upfront costs catch newcomers off guard.
+This guide walks you through the whole process: finding an agent, the upfront fees you’ll pay (and which are negotiable), the guarantor system, screening, and which neighborhoods are foreigner-friendly for … Read more

 Japan Health Insurance for Foreign Families in Fukuoka: A Practical Guide (2026)